-Structured logs are designed for easy filtering and correlation.
+Structured events are designed for easy filtering and correlation.
 If you monitor apps in multiple environments for example, you'll pretty quickly turn to structured properties like

 Environment as a way to distinguish between logs from different locations: